What is MVP?

 - Have you placed customer feedback channels well in your product?

 After all, wants & needs are two different things, hence it is vital to give enough consideration to each feature and prioritize accordingly.
-Just bombarding the app by implementing a lot many user-requested functionalities, can be harmful for user experience and it takes away the very purpose of the MVP product.
+Just bombarding the app by implementing a lot many user-requested functionalities, can be harmful to user experience and it takes away the very purpose of the MVP product.
 So decide well and choose well.

 - Are you including any feature that would only add value when reached a certain number of users?